anthonymartz17/sliding-window-presentation/README.md

 ## Algorithm Description

 1. Initialization: Initilize the maxAvg variable to the minimum value possible.
 This ensures that any negative value will still be greater than the initial value.
-The currSum variable is initialized at 0 and will keep track of the running sum to be used to find the average.
+The currSum variable is initialized at 0 and it keeps track of the running sum  which is used to find the average.

 ```js
 	let maxAvg = -Infinity;